Skip to main content

 Or is the pitch of the roof very steep?
 If the roof pitch is extremely steep, it may require extra safety equipment as well as slowing down the installation.
 This will impact the labor cost because it may take more time to install the roof safely.

 The safety of your contractor and crew is of the utmost importance.
-And in order to get a great installation on a steep and difficult roof, they must slow down.
+And to get a great installation on a steep and difficult roof, they must slow down.
 This will increase the labor cost.
 Another thing to be considered is if the crew will be able to get their equipment close enough to your property.
 If not, this could also potentially increase the cost of labor.

 Depending on which material you end up choosing and the manufacturer who makes those materials, each manufacturer provides their contractors with detailed installation instructions and guidelines that they are required to follow, along with all the state and local building codes.